Inferiority Complex

 Experts believe that the certain factors in combination cause inferiority complex.

-2. Mental health status: Certain people may be more prone to developing an inferiority complex.
-For example, people with a history of depression, anxiety, abuse or trauma are more susceptible to developing an inferiority complex.
+2. Mental health: People with conditions like depression, anxiety, or a history of abuse or trauma are more likely to develop an inferiority complex.

-6. Family history: Having family members with this kind of mental health condition
+6. Family history: Having family members with similar mental health issues may increase the likelihood.

 Signs and symptoms1: